cfpb/consumerfinance.gov/docs/sso.md

 ### Run consumerfinance.gov and log in

 Start or restart your local consumerfinance.gov instance, then visit http://localhost:8000/admin.
+Click "Sign in with Single Sign-On".

 This should redirect you to the test OIDC provider at http://localhost:8080/openid/authorize with a prompt to authorize "Wagtail (Local HS256)" (the name of the client application as configured in the test provider) to access the OIDC user's address.